jlesage/docker-makemkv/README.md

 |`/config/certs/web-privkey.pem`  |HTTPs connection encryption.|Web server's private key.|
 |`/config/certs/web-fullchain.pem`|HTTPs connection encryption.|Web server's certificate, bundled with any root and intermediate certificates.|

-**NOTE**:
+> [!TIP]
-    To prevent any certificate validity warnings/errors from the browser or VNC client, make sure to supply your own valid certificates.
+> To prevent any certificate validity warnings/errors from the browser or VNC

-**NOTE**:
+> client, make sure to supply your own valid certificates.

+> [!NOTE]
-    Certificate files are monitored and relevant daemons are automatically restarted when changes are detected.
+> Certificate files are monitored and relevant daemons are automatically
+> restarted when changes are detected.

 ### VNC Password